vascorebolo/bimby-dose-helper/README.md

 # Bimby Dose Helper

 A simple solution for a simple problem.
-So many times I was caught on calculating quantities of Bimby ingredients when I want to reduce the overall recipe, doing the rule of three...
+So many times I was caught on calculating quantities of ingredients, for Bimby (Thermomix) recipes, when I want to reduce the overall dose.
 This is a rule of three calculator specially designed for Bimby ingredients 😇

 It's in portuguese, so I can share it with my my family 😆